comp-imaging-sci/MVG-CNN/README.md

 - `utils.py`: script to compute evaluation metrics
 - `config.txt`: example txt. file for defining list of subjects used in training and validation
 - `train.sh`: Scripts for running the network training.
-- `checkpoints`: checkpoints for best model
+- `checkpoints`: a pretrained model in our paper is included.

 To train the network, make sure to
 - Modify the data path highlighted in comment in `dataloader_MVG.py`.